kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 developers on Starknet need to get used to using new tools and technologies, but do not have to suffer from EVM legacy.
-Kakarot places a somewhat different bet: the EVM will remain the dominant common abstraction layer in crypto and Cairo will be the strongest zkVM.
+Kakarot places a somewhat different bet: the EVM will remain the dominant common abstraction layer in crypto and Cairo will be the strongest ZK-VM.
 Therefore, it makes sense to both:

 - build an EVM in 2024,
 - bet on the Cairo powerhouse for the years to come.